Viola Hill: Later life

 Viola Hill led community choirs through the 1920s, 1930s, and 1940s.
 She also worked as the vocal director for The Swing Mikado (1938), a swing version of The Mikado, a comic opera.
 The production was part of the Federal Theatre Project, a program established during the Great Depression to fund the arts.
 The cast of this Mikado was all-Black.

 Hill later served on the advisory board for the National Association of Negro Musicians (NANM).
 The NANM, founded 1919 in Chicago, aims to promote interest in Black music and unite Black musicians.
 It holds annual concerts, workshops, conventions, and so on in various cities across the United States.

-She remained in Chicago for, presumably, the rest of her life; she is recorded as a Chicago resident in census data from 1910 to 1940.
+She remained in Chicago for the rest of her life; she is recorded as a Chicago resident in census data from 1910 to 1940.

 Viola Hill never married and did not have children.
-She died some time after 1940.
+She died June 25, 1954 at her home on South Ridgeway Avenue in Chicago.
+She is buried in Burr Oak Cemetery in Alsip.